seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-In general I am slowly starting to realize the reasons why ros2 is similar to microservices with pipes.
-In my script it is not very convenient that components depend on each other a lot and know everything about everyone.
+I'm slowly starting to realize why ros2 looks a lot like microservices with pipes.
+In my script it's not very convenient that components depend on each other a lot and know everything about everyone.

 ---